-Two DOE research areas focus on areas of uncertainty in Earth systems models: Atmospheric System Research (science of aerosols, clouds, and radiative transfer); and Terrestrial Ecosystem Science (role of terrestrial ecosystems and carbon cycle observations).
-DOE also collaborates with NSF to develop the widely used Community Earth System Model, supports methods to obtain regional climate information, integrates analysis of climate change impacts, and analyzes and distributes large climate datasets through the Program for Climate Model Diagnosis and Intercomparison and the Earth System Grid.
-The Department also supports the ARM Climate Research Facility, a scientific user facility that provides the research community with unmatched measurements permitting the most detailed high-resolution, three-dimensional documentation of evolving cloud, aerosol, and precipitation characteristics in climate sensitive sites around the world.
+There are three areas of DOE research that contribute to the Department’s efforts to advance the science of Earth system change: (a) Atmospheric System Research (science of aerosols, clouds, precipitation, and radiative transfer); (b) Terrestrial Ecosystem Science (role of terrestrial ecosystems and coupled biogeochemical cycles); and (c) advanced modeling that combines development, simulation and analysis.
+DOE maintains its own suite of advanced modeling platforms, including the Energy Exascale Earth System Model (E3SM), which currently uses DOE’s advanced high performance pre-exascale computers; DOE also collaborates with NSF to support the widely used Community Earth System Model.
+Using the DOE-supported Program for Climate Model Diagnosis and Intercomparison (PCMDI) and the DOE- and NASA-supported Earth System Grid Federation, DOE analyzes and distributes large Earth System Model output, with data analytics capabilities available to researchers.
+The Department also supports the Atmospheric Radiation Measurement (ARM) Research Facility, a scientific user facility based on three permanent observatories and three mobile observatories that in turn provides the research community with unmatched measurements permitting the most detailed high-resolution, three-dimensional documentation of evolving cloud, aerosol, precipitation, and radiative transfer characteristics in climate-sensitive sites around the world.